Showing posts with label thanksgiving day. Show all posts

 Why?

-I do not understand why Filipinos in the Philippines celebrate American Thanksgiving day.
+I do not understand why Filipinos in the Philippines celebrate Thanksgiving Day in America.

 Did English pilgrims also come to the Philippines aboard the Mayflower?